cnsuhao/offscreengecko/trunk/sdk/win32/README.txt

 You will either have to give the directory with the XULrunner binaries as an additional path to search for XULrunner to OffscreenGecko (see API docs) or set the GRE_HOME variable to that directory.

-The embedding application must regularly pump messages to all Windows.
-(This is usually the case.)